There are times when an organist faced with playing in an extremely dry acoustical space does "tricks" to make the room sound with more "bounce."

 Still, we have to be very careful in supposing what a composer of bygone ages would or would not be thinking or doing today and making one's own arrangement of a composer's finished score, as Virgil came under fire heavily for it.

-With Virgil's acoustical release the notes of the final chord are released very quickly (but not lightning fast) one by one from the top down, like a bunch of airplanes flying in formation and they all "peel off" together with the lowest pedal note being the last key released.
+With Virgil's acoustical release the notes of the final chord are released extremely fast one by one from the top down, like a bunch of airplanes flying in formation and they all "peel off" together with the lowest pedal note being the last key released, only much, much faster.

-This maneuver can be facilitated using a very quick rotational movement of both wrists counter-clockwise, first the right, then the left.
+This maneuver can be facilitated using a very slight rotational movement of both wrists counter-clockwise, first the right, then the left.

 This wrist rotation can be practiced separately at first, one hand at a time, until the ear hears each note released in gradual and correct order in rapid succession.